cu-ecen-aeld/final-project-jauy2310/README.md

 I do not plan on using any open-source projects as of now, though this may change depending on how I want to implement a Command-and-Control scheme into the driver.

+At the moment, I plan to use the [Raspberry Pi Linux Project](https://github.com/raspberrypi/linux) as either a reference point or a direct include into the buildroot environment.

 ## Previously-Discussed Content

 This project may use a text-based command-and-control interface similar to the aesdsocket server, though I am unsure of the exact details.
 As of now, I will likely take the overarching structure of the socket server for the user space application.